microsoft/OSPO/repository_cohorts/framework/docs/index.md

 ### Metadata but make it more easily reusable

-Metadata reduces the need to read thousands of repositories by letting OSPO's understand repositories according to their easily measurable characteristics.
+Metadata reduces the need to read thousands of repositories by letting OSPOs understand repositories according to their easily measurable characteristics.

-This typically requiress OSPOs, or a centralized data team that OSPO is working with, to collect code platform metadata (GitHub, Azure DevOps, etc.) on a reoccurring basis and then provide it for reuse to others internally from a database.
+This typically requiress OSPOs, or a centralized data team that OSPO is working with, to collect code platform metadata (GitHub, Azure DevOps, etc.) on a reoccurring basis and then provide it for reuse to others internally from a database and/or API.

 Working with raw repository metadata fields, however, requires thought about how to combine raw data, where to make thresholds, etc. If this is done again and again for each potential use case of the metadata, it imposes time and cognitive burdens that limit how often the metadata is used to make data informed decisions.
-Additioanally, small differences in where to make a cut off for highly forked repositroies versus normally forked repositories can lead to inefficiencies in applying the learnings from one project to another project.
+Additionally, small differences in where to make a cut off for categories such as highly forked repositories versus normally forked repositories can lead to inefficiencies in applying the learnings from one project to another project.

-Repository cohorts attempts to solve these problems may being standardized labels for repostories.
+Repository cohorts attempts to solve these problems by being standardized labels for repostories.
 They have meanings that are easy to remember and can be reused with very little effort as they become additional columns in the repository metadata table.

+### Repository cohort structure
 Repository cohorts are either true or false.
 There can be groups of cohorts that split a dimension.
 For exampple, there can be cohorts of repository age of baby, toddler, teenager, adult, and senior.
 Each repository, or row in the table, will be true for only one of these cohorts and false for all the other cohorts in the group.
-Additionally, there will be a column that has the column name of the cohort that is true.
+Additionally, there will be a column that has the column name of the cohort that is true for each cohort group.

 ### Benefits of repository cohorts
 These characteristics of repository cohorts makes it easier to generate counts of cohorts from a single cohort group